 It was quite an honour knowing that this was a popular series with a huge following in the past, and knowing that I would be able to participate in a new version with a modern twist was a great challenge.
 I was very eager to start learning more about my character.

 You joined the cast of Hetty Feather on CBBC in Series 3, how did it feel booking the role?

 When I found out I had got the part I was very excited because I had followed the programme up until Series 3!

-Can you describe your character in the show?
+Can you tell us about your character Lizzie?

 Lizzie is a nervous, young and inexperienced scullery maid but deep down she is a sweet, caring and thoughtful character who would do anything for her friends.
 As her character progresses through the series, she opens up to the people around her and becomes more confident and I found her shyness very humbling which helped me really understand her.

 With Jacqueline Wilson writing the Hetty Feather novel, have you read any of her books?

 Yes, I have read some and they are brilliantly written.